dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ![Exercise4-Task4-Fleet-Deployment-HelloWorld-Success](images/Exercise4-Task4-Fleet-Deployment-HelloWorld-Success.png)

-Now we have our Application Deployed & Running.
+Now we have our Application **Hello-World**Deployed & Running.
+We have successfully completed the application rollout for application residing in GitHub to our cluster.

+#### **Next following steps are not part of this workshop as it require all to have own personal GitHub Account and hence I am going to demonstrate the next steps for you to see how Fleet support your CI/CD requirements**

 Customer would seek new features/services/provide feedback for our Software/Services.
-To incorporate changes we will need to make changes as necessary.
-With Continuous Integration (CI)/ Continuous  Deployment (CD) process, we can quickly act of the changes expected, test & roll out the changes quickly to market.
+To incorporate changes we will need to make necessary code changes.
+With Continuous Integration (CI), Continuous  Deployment (CD) process, we can quickly act of the changes required, do small incremental changes, test them & then roll out the changes quickly to market.

 Let's see how we can use CI & make use of CD to quickly rollout the changes.

-**Note: This part will require you to have your own GitHub Account.
-You will need to fork the repo to you own account & make changes locally.**

 Login to personal GitHub Account.
 You will see your GitHub ID on the Left Top Corner.
-Mine is ready ***<!--dipakcpatel78-->***.
+Mine is **dipakcpatel78**.
 You will have your own ID name reflecting.

 ![Exercise4-Fleet-Personal-Github-Account](images/Exercise4-Fleet-Personal-Github-Account.png)

-In the GitHub Search for "dipakcpatel78/fleet-demo-src"
+In the GitHub Search for "dipakcpatel78/fleet-demo-src" and select it.
+GitHub will take you the Public Repo available.

 ```
 dipakcpatel78/fleet-demo-src
 ```

-Select the repo & you will be taken to the Public Repo.

 ![Exercise4-Fleet-Search-for-Fleet-Demo-App-Repo](images/Exercise4-Fleet-Search-for-Fleet-Demo-App-Repo.png)

 Click on Fork Icon on the right hand top corner of the Github page which will for the repo to your own Github account.
+Following this you will be able to see the content for the repo.

 ![Exercise4-Fleet-Fork-Fleet-Demo-App-Repo](images/Exercise4-Fleet-Fork-Fleet-Demo-App-Repo.png)